dcastl2/advanced-cpp/assg/prog4a/README.rst

 Homework 4
 ==========

 Select up to 64 points worth of problems.
-You may earn +N extra credit points if you submit the assignment N<=8 days in advance of the due date.

 **NOTE**: you must provide a Makefile [-64] and a run.sh script [-64] with this submission.